 The Evening Star property is located in west central Nevada in Mineral County and is comprised of 43 unpatented mineral lode claims totalling 660 acres.
 The property covers two historic, formerly producing mines, the Evening Star mine and the Gold Bug mine.The Evening Star Mine shows a similar geological context as La Panta Mine located about 1.6 km to the west and is known as a replacement or manto type deposit where free gold is contained in irregular masses of siliceous ferruginous locally jasperoidal gossan material forming replacement bodies in limestone.
 The Gold Bug Mine is a skarn type deposit where copper mineralization occurs along the contact between quartz monzonite and limestone.
 The property is readily accessible by well-maintained dirt roads, south for approximately 9 kilometers from U.S. Highway 95.
 Despite the mining history that dates from the early 1900’s, the property has seen little modern exploration.

-The reader is cautioned that these historic drill-hole results (1968) were completed prior to the implementation of National Instrument 43-101, and must be considered only as a historic reference.
-Neither the Company nor its qualified persons have done sufficient work to verify this historic drill hole.
-Additional work including surface geophysics, drilling and borehole geophysics may need to be completed to verify the mineralization presented in this historic drill hole.
+The reader is cautioned that these historic drill hole results from 1970 were completed prior to the implementation of National Instrument 43-101 and must be considered only as a historic reference.
+Neither the Company nor its Qualified Person have completed sufficient work to verify this historic drill hole, and they should not be relied upon.